 Cocktail bars are creating local varieties of traditional classics, and it’s not all pandan and palm sugar either.
 At gin-focused bar Pahit, I had a gin and tonic made with sous-vide jackfruit and lime.
-And there’s exciting newcomer Bar Trigona, located in the Four Seasons Kuala Lumpur.
+And there’s the exciting Bar Trigona, located in the Four Seasons Kuala Lumpur.
 It is named after Trigona stingless bees, with cocktails incorporating honey from a small Negeri Sembilan farm located 45 minutes southeast of the city.
 In place of muddled sugar in my Trigona Old Fashioned is a piece of honeycomb, lending a slightly tangy note to the cynar, bourbon and bitters, with smoky whiffs from a garnish of cedarwood.

 Head bartender Ashish Sharma includes turmeric from Pahang and fresh fruit from a southeastern Bangi organic farm into the drinks.
 Plans include bringing groups of bartenders on foraging trips to meet local farmers and source produce.

 Prep your taste buds: the modern dining revolution in Kuala Lumpur has just begun.

 This story was originally published in February 2019 and updated in September 2020